Ethics in Governing Negative Emission Technologies

 Understanding (justice for) loss and damage

 For a long while, the negative effects of climate change were projected to materialize far off.
 Talking about climate justice meant talking about justice towards future generations.
 Policymakers, political theorists, and philosophers were focused on mitigation and adaptation policies to prevent the negative effects of climate change.
 However, the already-occurring effects of climate change raise the question of what it is owed to people who have already suffered from significant climate change impacts and the kind of claims of justice that they have.
 These already-occurring effects of climate change have been called ‘loss and damage’.
 Since the topic of loss and damage has only emerged recently in the literature on climate justice, there are still many open questions concerning how to understand loss and damage as a distinctive problem.
+In this project, we assess the temporal orientation of loss and damage policies (whether ex-post or ex-ante), as well as the different dimensions of economic and non-economic losses and damages.
+Furthermore, we develop a line of research connecting loss and damage we current developments in attribution science.

 Collaborators: Dr. Laura García-Portela, Prof. Ivo Wallimann-Helmer